ikbensiep/game1/readme.md

 - dust clouds, yellow flag when going off track
 - clouds in the sky rotating around the world center point (dat realism)

+## Installation
+- clone this repo
+- run it on a webserver (ie, run `python3 -m http.server` in the checkout folder and open [http://localhost:8000](http://localhost:8000) in a browser)

 ## Game engine
 This is based off of a simple tutorial about moving a character on a plane.
 I took that and inverted some logic to make the world move around the player.